 The career is also customer-driven.
 We provide risk assessment for our customers, who determine how much risk they are willing to take with their assets.
 Be a people person as well—no isn’t always the answer.
 Finding the right solution to their problem is the answer.

 Find networking groups on LinkedIn and join a local chapter of Information Security professionals, such as Information Systems Security Association (ISSA), that meet periodically to meet and network with peers.
 Oftentimes recruiting agencies are members of these organizations as well and can help you find a job in the field.

 Mentor others, volunteer as a Science, Technology, Engineering, Mathematics (STEM) mentor at your local school or educational foundation.
 FIRST Robotics and CyberPatriot are two great STEM-related initiatives to get involved with to encourage students to excel in STEM fields.

-Learn more about the bachelor’s and master’s programs in Cybersecurity at Utica College and how a degree can help you jump-start your career in the industry.
-Request more information or call (315) 732-2640 or toll-free (866) 295-3106 to speak with a Program Manager.
+Learn more about the bachelor’s and master’s programs in Cybersecurity at Utica University and how a degree can help you jump-start your career in the industry.
+Request more information or call (315) 732-2640 or toll-free (866) 295-3106 to speak with an enrollment counselor.